wed3/khinsider-youtube-uploader/README.md

 ## Disclaimer

 This project was largely vibecoded so take everything with a grain of salt.
 I have confirmed that these work but audit the code if you have any qualms about running AI generated scripts on your personal machine.
+All AI generated code was written by a local LLM running on my own hardware.
 ## Features

 ### Single-track uploader